kilfour/QuickFuzzr/full-doc.md

 - Throws an `ArgumentOutOfRangeException` when `length` < 0.
 - The default fuzzr always generates every char element of the string to be between lower case 'a' and lower case 'z'.
 - A version exists for all methods mentioned above that takes a `FuzzrOf<char>` as parameter and then this one will be used to build up the resulting string.
-- Can be made to return `string?` using the `.NullableRef()` combinator.
-- `string` is automatically detected and generated for object properties.
-- `string?` is automatically detected and generated for object properties.
 #### TimeOnlys
 Use `Fuzzr.TimeOnly()`.
 - The overload `Fuzzr.TimeOnly(TimeOnly min, TimeOnly max)` generates a TimeOnly greater than or equal to `min` and less than `max`.
 - The default fuzzr is (min = 00:00:00, max = 23:59:59.9999999).
-- Can be made to return `TimeOnly?` using the `.Nullable()` combinator.
-- `TimeOnly` is automatically detected and generated for object properties.
-- `TimeOnly?` is automatically detected and generated for object properties.
 #### TimeSpans
 Use `Fuzzr.TimeSpan()`.
 - The overload `Fuzzr.TimeSpan(int max)` generates a TimeSpan with Ticks higher or equal than 1 and lower than max.
 - The default fuzzr is (max = 1000).
-- Can be made to return `TimeSpan?` using the `.Nullable()` combinator.
-- `TimeSpan` is automatically detected and generated for object properties.
-- `TimeSpan?` is automatically detected and generated for object properties.
 #### UInts
 Use `Fuzzr.UInt()`.
 - The overload `Fuzzr.UInt(uint min, uint max)` generates an uint greater than or equal to `min` and less than `max`.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr is (min = 1, max = 100).
-- Can be made to return `uint?` using the `.Nullable()` combinator.
-- `uint` is automatically detected and generated for object properties.
-- `uint?` is automatically detected and generated for object properties.
 #### ULongs
 Use `Fuzzr.ULong()`.
 - The overload `Fuzzr.ULong(ulong min, ulong max)` generates a ulong greater than or equal to `min` and less than `max`.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr is (min = 1, max = 100).
-- Can be made to return `ulong?` using the `.Nullable()` combinator.
-- `ulong` is automatically detected and generated for object properties.
-- `ulong?` is automatically detected and generated for object properties.
 #### UShorts
 Use `Fuzzr.UShort()`.
 - The overload `Fuzzr.UShort(ushort min, ushort max)` generates a ushort greater than or equal to `min` and less than `max`.
 - Throws an `ArgumentException` when `min` > `max`.
 - The default fuzzr is (min = 1, max = 100).
-- Can be made to return `ushort?` using the `.Nullable()` combinator.
-- `ushort` is automatically detected and generated for object properties.
-- `ushort?` is automatically detected and generated for object properties.
 ## Cooking Up a Fuzzr
 ### Contents